systpro03/systpro03/README.md

 - 🔹 Refactoring legacy CodeIgniter apps into modular, modern structures
 - 🔹 Integrating REST APIs and automating internal tools
-- 🔹 Experimenting with Laravel Octane and PHP 8.3 features
+- 🔹 Experimenting with Laravel Octane and PHP 5.6 to latest features

 ---